 So the average investor is left with the possibility of buying a shop in a neighbourhood or strip retail centre with a small business as a tenant.

 But statistics show that 80% of small businesses fail within the first 5 years of starting up.

-This means that retail tenancies are possibly more risky unless you can afford to own the larger type of premises that are required by the big retailing chains.
+This means that retail tenancies are possibly riskier unless you can afford to own the larger type of premises that are required by the big retailing chains.

-Developers like this sort of tenant because with a key tenant in their centers, other retailers will be encouraged to lease there because of the custom the main tenant will attract.
+Developers like this sort of tenant because, with a key tenant in their centres, other retailers will be encouraged to lease there because of the custom the main tenant will attract.

-Similarly in strip shopping centers, if there is a substantial and successful retailer who is attracting customers in large volumes then other retailers will be encouraged to locate near them.
+Similarly in strip shopping centres, if there is a substantial and successful retailer who is attracting customers in large volumes then other retailers will be encouraged to locate near them.

 If there are no key retailers there, then it is unlikely shoppers will be attracted to the centre.

 So when looking to purchase a retail investment, while you may not be in the category that will be able to purchase a property that would house one of these key retailers, it is important to find a retail investment near such a retailer.

 This should enable you to always find a tenant for your property.